MicrosoftDocs/well-architected/well-architected/carrier-grade/carrier-grade-design-area-fault-tolerance.md

   - carrier-grade
 ---

-# Design area: Fault tolerance for carrier-grade workloads
+# Fault tolerance for carrier-grade workloads

-Telecommunication companies have shown that it's possible to implement applications that meet and exceed carrier-grade availability requirements, while it runs on top of unreliable elements.
+Telecommunication companies have shown that it's possible to implement applications that meet and exceed carrier-grade availability requirements, whilst running on top of unreliable elements.
 Companies exceed these requirements through *fault tolerance*, which includes the following aspects:

 - Combination of independent, non-highly available elements.
 - Traffic management failure response mechanisms.
 - Repair and capacity-recovery and failure response mechanisms.
 - Use of highly available cross-element databases.

+When designing for carrier grade reliability and resiliency, assume that every component can _and_ will fail.
+The design will require a layered approach to failure resolution.
+Part of validating the design is creating a quantitative probabilistic model of the various failure modes which clearly identifies the key dependencies that the application has, and shows that the application can achieve the necessary availability given those dependencies meet their own Service Level Objectives (SLOs).
+This model should be retained and continuously validated after development and in production to assure that  the test and live data match what the model predicts.

 ## High availability through combination

 To reach high availability, take independent elements, which aren't highly available, and combine them so that they remain independent entities.
 The probability of multiple elements failing together is much lower than the probability of failure of any single element.
-We define this process as the *Share Nothing* architectural style.
+We define this process as the [Share Nothing]() architectural style.

 ## Traffic management failure response